ioccc-src/winner/2001/kev/README.md

 The TCP port to use for network communications is specified by the `PORT` variable in the Makefile.
 If the default of `5455` is blocked for whatever reason, you can change it to something else.
-Of course if you use a `port < 1024`, you'll need to be root.
+Of course if you use a port < 1024, you'll need to be root.

 ### OBFUSCATION